Associate’s Degree in Nursing

 Yes.
-Associate degrees in nursing are offered at many colleges and universities, some of which can be completed online.
+Associate degrees in nursing are offered at many colleges and universities, some of which can be completed online if you already hold an LPN or LVN credential.
+Even if you are not currently licensed, some schools offer partially online programs.
 Check with the individual school to see if they offer an online program before applying.

-Should I be a registered nurse (RN) or licensed practical nurse (LPN) with my associate’s degree of nursing?
+Should I set out to be a registered nurse (RN) or licensed practical nurse (LPN) with my associate’s degree in nursing?

 While this decision is entirely up to the individual, there are some differences between RNs and LPNs.
-In hospitals, LPNs typically have more limited responsibility than RNs, and less chance for advancement.
-In some states for example, LPNs cannot administer medications or intravenous (IV) drips, but in other states they can.
-According to the Bureau of Labor Statistics, there will be a higher growth rate for LPN (and LVN) positions in the coming years, but the majority of these may be in assisted living and nursing homes as opposed to hospitals.1,2 Talk to your academic advisor or admissions counselor for more insight into your school’s program and your state.
+LPNs have more limited responsibility than RNs and typically see fewer chances for advancement.
+In some states, for example, LPNs cannot administer medications or intravenous (IV) drips, but in other states, they can.
+Talk to your academic advisor or admissions counselor for more insight into your school’s programs and the nursing trends in your state.

 1. Bureau of Labor Statistics Occupational Outlook Handbook, Registered Nurses: https://www.bls.gov/ooh/healthcare/registered-nurses.htm